5 Shadow Work Books that Will Shine a Light on Your Inner Self

 In the discipline of transactional analysis, Eric Berne’s book “Games People Play” is regarded as a classic.
 In this book, the psychological games people play with each other are examined.

-These games, according to Berne, often originate in our subconscious and can help us understand our shadow selves—the parts of ourselves that we prefer to hide or ignore.
+These games, according to Berne, originate in our subconscious and can help us understand our shadow selves, the parts of ourselves that we prefer to hide or ignore.

-The book’s main thesis is that our ego states dictate the roles we play, and these roles vary according to the situation.
+The book’s main thesis is that our ego states dictate the roles we play, which vary according to the situation.
 Identifying these games for what they are and helping us escape them is the aim of this book.

 The book “Games People Play” is a valuable resource for identifying patterns and behaviors rooted in our shadow selves, and everyone interested in shadow work should consider reading it.

-Upon being aware of these tendencies, we might endeavor to integrate our shadow selves and live more authentic and fulfilling lives.
+Once we become aware of these tendencies, we try to integrate our shadow selves and live more authentic, fulfilling lives.
 Although this book is a bit outdated, it remains relevant in many ways and is presented in an engaging and accessible style.

 4. The Dark Side of the Light Chasers: Reclaiming Your Power, Creativity, Brilliance, and Dreams by Debbie Ford.